Majestic Northern Rockies on the Alaska Highway

 Northern Rockies

-Turning west into the Northern Rockies on the Alaska Highway from Fort Nelson, meant that the entire effort would change.
-South of Fort Nelson the bulldozers cut the road for nearly fifteen miles a day.
-Trees were not cut instead since they were frozen they snapped when hit with the bulldozer blade.
-Unlike the snow and stumps in frozen mud south of Fort Nelson, the rocks to the west of Fort Nelson, in the rocky mountains didn’t yield to the bulldozer blade.
+Turning west into the Northern Rockies on the Alaska Highway from Fort Nelson meant the effort would change.
+South of Fort Nelson, the bulldozers cut the road for nearly fifteen miles daily.
+Trees were not cut; instead, since they were frozen, they snapped when hit with the bulldozer blade.
+Unlike the snow and stumps in frozen mud south of Fort Nelson, the rocks to the west of Fort Nelson, in the Rocky Mountains, didn’t yield to the bulldozer blade.

 The answer to the rock problem was dynamite and lots of it.
-Progress, after they turned west for the next 288 miles, took much longer.
+Progress took much longer after they turned west for the next 288 miles.
 Eventually, the trailblazers building west from Fort Nelson met the trailblazing road builders from Watson Lake heading south.
 The two crews met at Contact Creek on September 24, 1942.

 This campsite at Liard Hot Springs had a new problem.
 Notice the yellow blocks under the wheels.
 This is because a well intentioned person crowned the site from side to side.

 This campsite at Liard River Hot Springs had a new problem.
 Notice the yellow blocks under the wheels.
 This is because a well-intentioned person crowned the site from side to side.
-When we used our jacks to level the coach, since they are between the wheels, the front tires came off the ground.
+When we used our jacks to level the coach, the front tires came off the ground since they were between the wheels.

 Slow Progress

 Progress to building north to Fort Nelson was 15 miles per day.
 Progress west of Fort Nelson through the Northern Rockies on the Alaska Highway slowed to less than two miles per day.
 Cutting the trail for the Alaska Highway became very hard.
-The road became very difficult to build starting at the climb out of the Muskwa Valley towards Summit Lake and continued to be difficult for the next 140 miles, all the way to the Liard River.
-For the trailblazers, since the campsites didn’t have to move every day life became a little easier.
+The road became tough to build, starting at the climb out of the Muskwa Valley towards Summit Lake, and continued to be difficult for the next 140 miles, all the way to the Liard River.
+For the trailblazers, life became a little easier since the campsites didn’t have to move every day.
 At least they weren’t freezing.

 Hot water flowing out of the Liard River Hot Springs fills this bog on the south side of the springs.

 Hot water flowing out of the Liard River Hot Springs fills this bog on the south side of the springs.
-The place is known for moose.
-We didn’t see any.
-At this time of year the cows are hiding with their newborn babies and the bulls are hiding because their antlers have fallen off.
+The place is known for moose, but we didn’t see any.
+At this time of year, the cows are hiding with their newborn babies, and the bulls are hiding because their antlers have fallen off.

-The Northern Rockies on the Alaska Highway, between the climb to Summit Lake to the Liard River, comprise 140 miles of very difficult terrain.
+The Northern Rockies on the Alaska Highway, between the climb to Summit Lake and the Liard River, comprise 140 miles of challenging terrain.
 From the Liard River to Contact Creek, the terrain was only slightly easier for the next 88 miles.
-Unlike the frozen forest south of Fort Nelson the mountains created huge cliffs and hundreds of stream crossings.
+Unlike the frozen forest south of Fort Nelson, the mountains have created huge cliffs and hundreds of stream crossings.

-Not only was the terrain steep but the canyons were narrow.
-Some sections of the road had to be carved out of the side of the cliff.
-More dynamite.
+The terrain was steep, and the canyons were narrow.
+Some sections of the road had to be carved out of the side of the cliff, requiring more dynamite.

 Bison calf along the road north of Muncho Lake.